top of page

 In the place that most may wring you?

-H: Caroline Lamb! (to all) eh wot? - it has to be - if ever there was a sting in a tail, 'twas hers - check behind the curtains Fletcher
+H: Caroline Lamb! (to all) eh wot? - it has to be - if ever there was a sting in a tail, ‘twas hers! - check behind the curtains, Fletcher, ‘twas once her favoured lurking territory in Byron’s apartments - until - and to the devil with her! - she forged a latchkey

-MS: No, 'tis that spider, Lady Melbourne - she is old enough to have wrinkles - she must be at least forty
+MS: No, ‘tis that spider, Lady Melbourne! - she is old enough to have wrinkles - she must be at least thirty

-B: Mary - my friend - that good Lady has gone to her rest
+B: Mary - my dear friend - that good Lady has gone to her rest - I believe, beneath a peach tree

 MS: No wonder we never go anywhere

-B: By the Dog of the Virgin!! - rattle those bone-boxes my friends! (paces)
+B: By the Dog of the Virgin!! - rattle your skulls, my friends! (paces)

 Eyes of lead-like hue and gummy,